 def meta_prompt(task_description: str) -> str:

-"""Generate an optimal prompt for a given task."""
+"""Generate optimal prompt for a given task."""

 meta = client.messages.create(